onnx/onnx/docs/Operators.md

 ### <a name="Split"></a><a name="split">**Split**</a>

   Split a tensor into a list of tensors, along the specified 'axis'.
 Lengths of the parts can be specified using argument 'split'.
-If the 'split' argument contains only one element, and that element divides the length of split axis evenly, the tensor is split into equal sized parts with given length.
-If the 'split' argument has more than one element, the sum of elements should be equal to length of the given split axis.
+  Otherwise, the tensor is split to equal sized parts.

 #### Versioning